Center for Molecular Neurobiology Hamburg

 The Center for Molecular Neurobiology Hamburg (ZMNH), founded in 1988, is an internationally recognized molecular neuroscience research center, part of the University Medical Center Hamburg-Eppendorf (UKE), Germany.
-Headed by Matthias Kneussel, the ZMNH is currently home to 190 scientists and staff from 20 different countries (2022).
+Headed by Matthias Kneussel, the ZMNH is currently home to 190 scientists and staff from 20 countries (2024).

 Research

 The focus of the ZMNH is basic research in neurobiology and neuroimmunology, combining molecular genetics with anatomical, biochemical and physiological approaches.
-The ZMNH is structured into six departments and several independent research groups.
+The ZMNH is structured into seven departments and several independent research groups.